Ruth Clement Bond: Early life and family

 Ruth Elizabeth Clement was born in Louisville, Kentucky on May 22, 1904, to George Clinton Clement, a bishop in the African Methodist Episcopal Zion Church, and Emma Clarissa Williams Clement.
 She was the fourth of seven children.

 In 1931, Clement married Dr. J. Max Bond Sr with whom she had three children: historian Jane Bond Howard, architect J. Max Bond Jr., and anthropologist George Clement Bond.
 Their nephew was Julian Bond, organizer of the SNCC.

 The Bonds moved to Los Angeles shortly after marriage.
 By 1934, they were living and working in rural Alabama.
 After her husband joined the Foreign Service in 1944 until the end of her own life, Ruth traveled to many countries, and particularly to countries in Africa or with African heritage.

 Education

 Bond attended Livingstone College (of which both her parents were graduates), but earned both her bachelor's and master's degrees in English from Northwestern University.
-At Livingstone College, she was a charter member of the Alpha Xi Chapter of Alpha Kappa Alpha Sorority, Incorporated, founded April 18, 1930.
+At Livingstone College, she was a charter member of the Alpha Xi chapter of Alpha Kappa Alpha sorority, founded April 18, 1930.
 Ruth began a doctoral program in Los Angeles that she left after the birth of her first child.
 She had intended to complete her doctoral studies after the family moved to rural Alabama, but there were no local universities in which to enroll.